The Retreat at Blue Lagoon Iceland, where Lind Ólafsdóttir interned, is an award-winning luxury resort encompassing a 60-suite hotel.

 Learning to think outside the box

-Olafsdottir says the most challenging experience came in year two of her program when students work in groups to put on an event for their classmates and teachers.
+Ólafsdóttir says the most challenging experience in her second year when students work in groups to put on an event for their classmates and teachers.

-“Because of the COVID-19 regulations back then, we were limited to around 30 guests, and half of my classmates were online.
+“Because of the COVID-19 regulations, we were limited to around 30 guests, and half of my classmates were online.
 Creating a fair workload for the online and offline students was challenging,” she says.
-“Clear messages to the group were so important.
-In the end, we succeeded, and the struggle taught me a lot about group work.”
+“The struggle taught me a lot about group work.”

 Building a foundation for a future career

-Since graduating in September, Olafsdottir plans to work as a junior sommelier at Pall Mall 67, a private members club devoted to fine wine.
-She’ll continue with her wine studies while working and encourages others who are considering the WSU/César Ritz Colleges program to “take the leap” like she did.
+Ólafsdóttir is now a sommeller in Blue Lagoon’s Moss Restaurant.
+She’s continuing her wine studies and encourages others who are considering the WSU/César Ritz Colleges program to “take the leap” like she did.

 “WSU and César Ritz Colleges are widely known.
 Having this stamp of quality on a curriculum vitae will result in career advantages for anyone,” she says.